New Jersey's Bipartisan Coalition for Women FAQs

 3. How can I find out which boards or commissions have vacancies?

 Contact the governor's appointments office to determine if there are openings on the board(s) in which you have an interest.
 Contact information for Governor Chris Christie's appointments office is here.
-After the election, contact information for the governor-elect's transition team and appointments office will be added to this page.
+You can reach Governor-elect Murphy's transition site here.

 4. How can I find out which boards and commissions have paid positions?